When Lifetimes Liberate: A Type System for Arenas with Higher-Order Reachability Tracking

 \subsection{Surface Syntax Translation}

-Careful readers may notice that the surface syntax of scoped allocation in \Cref{fig:intro-mm-snippet} does not strictly match the core syntax in the formal calculus.
-In particular, scoped allocation (marked with @scoped@) may appear mid-block, whereas the core calculus expects it at the block start.
-This discrepancy is resolved by a translation to align the lifetime of scoped references with blocks.
-Namely, if a scoped reference is declared in a block, then its lifetime naturally extends to the block end.
+Careful readers may notice that the surface syntax of scope introduction (\Cref{fig:intro-mm-snippet}) does not strictly match the core syntax in the formal calculus.
+In particular, scoped allocation (marked with @scoped@) may appear mid-block, whereas the core calculus expects it at block start.
+This discrepancy can be resolved by a translation to align the lifetime of scoped references with blocks.
+Namely, a scoped reference declared within a block is translated so that its lifetime extends to the block end.

-A subtler case arises when a scoped allocation appears as a function argument, \eg, @f(new Ref(t) scoped)@.
-Here, the scoped reference should outlive the argument evaluation and potentially align with the lifetime of the function return.
-This can be achieved by a meta-level translation that lifts the allocation out of the argument and binds it earlier.
+A subtle case arises when scoped allocation appears as a function argument, \eg, @f(new Ref(t)scoped)@.
+Here, the scoped reference must outlive argument evaluation and potentially align with the lifetime of the function return.
+We handle this by a meta-level translation that lifts the allocation outward and binds it earlier.

-\Cref{fig:scope-syntax-translation} sketches the translation from the surface syntax (in { dark cyan}) to the core syntax in the formal calculus (in { magenta}).
-The sketch follows the notation convention of \citet{DBLP:conf/lfp/DanvyF90}, where the abstract continuation $\continuation$ is a context-dependent meta-level function passed continuously throughout the translation.
-To initiate a translation, we apply $\continuationof{\sourcecode{t_s}}$ on an identity continuation $\lambda x.\targetcode{x}$.
+\Cref{fig:scope-syntax-translation} sketches the translation from surface syntax (in { dark cyan}) to the core syntax in the formal calculus (in { magenta}).
+The sketch follows the notation convention of \citet{DBLP:conf/lfp/DanvyF90}, where an abstract continuation $\continuation$ is a context-dependent meta-level function passed throughout the translation.
+To initiate a translation, we apply $\transform{\sourcecode{t_s}}$ on an identity continuation $\lambda x.\targetcode{x}$.

-We showcase translation from the example surface term \sourcecode{\lstinline|f(new Ref(v)$\,$ scoped)|} to our calculus:
+We showcase translation from the example surface syntax \sourcecode{\lstinline|f(new Ref(v)$\,$ scoped)|} to core calculus:

 After translation, the function $\targetcode{f}$ is applied to the scoped binding~$\targetcode{\cpsfresh{x}}$ within the scope.
-Other translation rules can be defined straightforwardly and omitted here.
+Other translation rules can be defined straightforwardly and omitted.